-To be clear, none of the climate reports reviewed for this HMP update specified climate change as a particular concern for dam safety.
+None of the climate reports reviewed for this HMP update specified climate change as a particular concern for dam safety.
 The issue is not mentioned in 2021 Climate Change and Human Health report, the Fifth National Climate Assessment (Chapter 25 on the Northern Great Plains region), or the NOAA Climate Summaries for Montana.
 Nor is the issue explicitly addressed on the Montana Dam Safety Program landing page (https://dnrc.mt.gov/Water-Resources/Dam-Safety/).